 Baby Boomers and Medicare

 The faculties behind Medicare have already been preparing for this intense change.
-Instead of trying to continue the systems they have held up, they are experimenting with new models.
-Different reimbursement models are obviously a risk, but one that could pay off tremendously.
+Instead of trying to continue the systems they have held up, they’re experimenting with new models such as:

-One of the models currently being tested in the Medicare program are patient-centered medical homes and quality linked reimbursement.
-These programs can be the answer to all of the concerns over how we will have to handle baby boomers.
+These programs may be the answer to all of the concerns over how we will have to handle baby boomers.

-Now, these approaches may be a hit or miss.
-While the plans are thought out and aimed to provide the aging generation with the help and support that they need to lead happy, healthy lives, there are a number of obstacles to face along the road to success.
+While the plans are well thought-out and aimed to provide the aging generation with the help and support that they need to lead happy, healthy lives, there are a number of obstacles to face along the road to success.

-You may wonder what you as an aging baby boomer or caretaker can do to play your part and take a little bit of strain off of the system.
-There is a very obvious answer that may not surprise you all too much -keep baby boomers healthy!
+You may wonder what you as an aging baby boomer or caretaker can do to play your part and take a little bit of strain off the system.
+The obvious answer is for baby boomers to improve their health and lifestyles.

-Of course, diseases such as cancer or many chronic conditions are often unpredictable and unavoidable, several of the medical conditions that have seen a spike in the baby boomer generation are.
+Of course, diseases such as cancer or many chronic conditions are often unpredictable and unavoidable, baby boomers may find helpful treatments for most other conditions.

 Taking Care of an Aging Baby Boomer

 There are several different causes that contribute to whether or not someone will come down with one of these diagnoses.
-While genetics naturally can play a big role in this, there is a lot still within your control.
+While genetics naturally can play a big role in this, there is a lot still within a person’s control.

 Foods Secretly High in Sugar